aritang/aritang.github.io/content/about.md

 This blog is a gateway into my world of research, art, and everyday thoughts.
 I started it because Professor Alvin Roth's amazing market design blog.

-{{<figure align="center" src="/tattooed_heart/al_and_chen_and_me.jpeg" caption="A picture of Al and me and Alex Chan, at the SITE session of behavioral econ, it kinda solidified my passion for market design.
-Pic taken 2023 summer." >}}
+{{<figure align="center" src="/tattooed_heart/al_and_chen_and_me.jpeg" caption="A picture of Professor Roth and me and Alex Chan, at the SITE session of behavioral econ, 2023 summer.
+Professor Roth inspired me to start this blog." >}}

-There are a lot of fun stuff in the blog.
-Try search for any keywords you found interesting and I have probably wrote something abot it.
-Or, please feel free to contact me for the interesting topic on your mind :)
+Please do try searching for any keywords you might be interested in.
+I have probably wrote something abot it.
+If not, please feel free to contact me for the interesting topic on your mind :)

 ## art

 I'm really interested in classical music and ballet.
-As the blog updates on a daily basis, while I usually prioritize academic posts over musical ones — **when things get hectic, I turn to music**.
+As the blog updates on a daily basis, while I usually prioritize academic posts over musical ones — when things get hectic, I turn to music.
 So if you spot a flurry of music posts, that’s me in full-on busy mode.

 > [Collection | Blog Posts About Ballet](/posts/ballet_posts_collection/)
 >
 > [Collection | Blog Posts About Classical Music](/posts/updated_classical_music_series/)

-My favorite composer is **Pyotr Ilyich Tchaikovsky** (1840-1893), whom my cat is named after.
-My favourite piece is **Mendelssohn's *A Midsummer Night's Dream*** — specifically, the *Overture* (Op.
+My favorite composer is Pyotr Ilyich Tchaikovsky (1840-1893), whom my cat is named after.
+My favourite piece is Mendelssohn's *A Midsummer Night's Dream* — specifically, the *Overture* (Op.
 21) and the *Scherzo* (No. 1 Op.
 61).
+I also play the flute.

 {{<figure align="center" src="/bio/tchai_cat.jpeg" caption="Tchaikovsky (2025-)">}}

 ## life

-I love Ariana Grande and the concept that her ***Sweetener*** album delivers:
+I am greatly inspired by Ariana Grande's album ***Sweetener***:

-> **it's kind of about bringing light to a situation or to someone's life or somebody else brings life to your life. sweetening the situation.**
+> **It's kind of about bringing light to a situation or to someone's life or somebody else brings light to your life, like, sweetening the situation.**

-{{<figure align="center" src="/tattooed_heart/work_ethic.jpeg" caption="the post about [***my work ethics***](/posts/b_graph/): the more authentic and genuine it is, the better it will work for you">}}
+{{<figure align="center" src="/tattooed_heart/work_ethic.jpeg" caption="Learn more about [*my work ethic*](/posts/my_work_ethic/): the more authentic and genuine it is, the better it will work for you.">}}